 Students are expected to be actively involved in research throughout their graduate careers.
 As they progress in the program, the expectation is that students will take increasing intellectual ownership of their research projects, ultimately culminating in students’ ability to conduct research independent of their faculty advisors.
 To aid in that goal, the area sets three minimum research requirements.
 However, all students are expected to be involved in conducting further research and writing papers for publication that go beyond satisfying these minimum requirements.

 Most students finish the program in five years; the timetable below is based on a five-year plan for completion.
 Occasionally, students have completed the program in less than five years.

 Students begin conducting research with their primary advisor.
 This research often provides a foundation for students’ first major first-authored research paper (the Second-Year Project).
-Students also begin taking required classes, such as Advanced Social Psychology (680), Research Methods in Social Psychology, regression and ANOVA, elective social seminars, and/or one of the three required breadth courses in Behavioral Neuroscience, Clinical or Cognitive.
+Students also begin taking required classes, such as Advanced Social Psychology (680), Research Methods in Social Psychology, regression and ANOVA, elective social seminars, and/or one of the required breadth courses in Behavioral Neuroscience, Clinical or Cognitive.